opencord/platform-install/docs/install_opencloud_site.md

-**Introduction**
+## Introduction

-The following steps areis required in order to bring up a new opencloud sites.
+The following steps are required in order to bring up a new OpenCloud sites.

 1. Allocate servers

-2. (Re)IInstall Uubuntu
+2. Install Uubuntu

-3. Install openstack controller & compute nodes
+3. Install OpenStack controller & compute nodes

-4. Add site’s openstack controller to xos
+4. Add site’s OpenStack controller to xos

-**Allocate Servers**
+## Allocate Servers

 **It may happen that for different reasons that few servers are offline. **Allocating servers involves finding those nodes that are offline and bringing them back online.
 In most cases just rebooting the nodes will bring them back online.
 Sometimes they may be offline for hardware malfunctions or maintenance.
 In that case someone would need to provide help, locally from the facility.